MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Deploy_Defender_Endpoint.md

     >**Note:** If you do not see the **Device discovery** option under **Settings**, logout by selecting the top-right circle with your account initials and select **Sign out**.
 Other options that you might want to try is to refresh the page with Ctrl+F5 or open the page InPrivate.
 Login again with the **Tenant Email** credentials.

 1. In Discovery setup make sure **Standard discovery (recommended)** is selected.

     >**Hint:** If you do not see the option, refresh the page.

 ### Task 2: Onboard a Device.

 In this task, you will onboard a device to Microsoft Defender for Endpoint using an onboarding script.

-1. If you are not already at the Microsoft 365 Defender portal in your browser, start the Microsoft Edge browser and go to (https://security.microsoft.com) and login with the **Tenant Email** credentials.

 1. Select **Settings** from the left menu bar, then from the Settings page select **Endpoints**.